Introduction

 Enabling approvals

-• keel get approvals - get all pending/approved/rejected approvals
+• @keel get approvals - get all pending/approved/rejected approvals

-• keel approve <identifier> - approve specified request.
+• @keel approve <identifier> - approve specified request.

-• keel reject <identifier> - reject specified request.
+• @keel reject <identifier> - reject specified request.

-Make sure you have set export SLACK_TOKEN=<your slack token here> environment variable for Keel deployment.
+Make sure you have set export SLACK_BOT_TOKEN=<your slack bot token here> and export SLACK_APP_TOKEN=<your slack app tooken here>environment variable for Keel deployment.

 If you wish to specify a special channel for approval requests, supply SLACK_APPROVALS_CHANNEL=<approvals channel name> environment variable and then invite Keel bot to that channel.